←Back to Education Center Main

 Since the recession, however, law students have faced soaring education costs and an ever-changing job market.
 Many graduates leaving law school spend several months searching for a good position to immediately start making a return on their student loan investment, which usually comes with an obligation to work high-pressure nights and weekends.
 Juggling long hours on top of high-interest loans often lead to less dedicated graduates leaving law altogether.

 Law students have faced soaring education costs and an ever-changing job market in recent years.
 Many graduates leaving law school spend several months searching for a good position to immediately start making a return on their student loan investment, which usually comes with an obligation to work high-pressure nights and weekends.
-And according to a recent Gallup pool , only 23% of law graduates who went to school between 2000 and 2015 said that law school was worth it.
+And according to a recent Gallup poll, only 23% of law graduates who went to school between 2000 and 2015 said that law school was worth it.

 However, there are signs that things are beginning to turn around thanks to a smaller graduating class and a strengthening economy.
-According to the American Bar Association , 75% of the class of 2017 was able to secure full-time work relevant to their degree within 10 months of graduating.
+According to the American Bar Association, 75% of the class of 2017 was able to secure full-time work relevant to their degree within 10 months of graduating.

 So, how can you better set yourself up for success when dealing with law school loans?
 One obvious choice is to confront your debt situation directly.
 Here are some tips to help you get your law school debt in order, so you can focus more on the career portion of your life.